-Ellen Lee takes an empathetic approach to architecture, shaping buildings that serve the communities and environments for which they’re designed.
+Ellen Lee takes an empathetic approach to architecture, shaping buildings that serve the communities and environments for which they are designed.

 Trained and registered in Hong Kong, Ellen has worked in both Hong Kong and Australia before joining Chow:Hill’s Auckland/Tāmaki Makaurau studio.
 Her experience spans a range of projects, but central to each one is its design for public use.
-Whether Ellen was designing railway stations, swimming pools or sport complexes, her understanding of how people used each space shaped her design.
+Whether she is designing railway stations, swimming pools, or sports complexes, Ellen's understanding of how people use each space shapes her design.

 Ellen is particularly interested in functional and modular design.
 She believes architecture is for people and is an infinite learning process, an approach she brings to Chow:Hill’s work in the health sector.
 Inspired by feedback from her clients, Ellen works to ensure every project she’s involved in meets the role required to serve the community.